Curriculum & Instruction Department Chair

 Bridgette Davis, Ph.D.

-Bridgette Davis earned a Ph.D. in Secondary Education with an emphasis in literacy and science from Southern Mississippi University.
+Dr. Bridgette Davis is a native of southern Mississippi and an experienced world traveler.
+She earned a Ph.D. in Secondary Education with an emphasis in literacy and science.
 As a former 7th and 8th grade science teacher, Dr. Davis developed a passion for preparing teachers to reach middle and high school students.
-She is committed to high expectations with purposeful literacy integration to meet the needs of culturally diverse students while making meaningful instructional connections to real-life applications.
+Her passion is demonstrated by her commitment to high expectations with purposeful literacy integration to meet the needs of culturally diverse students, while at the same time making meaningful instructional connections to real-life applications.
 Her research interests include adolescent literacy and STEM integration into content areas across the secondary school curriculum, developing low-cost tools to teach science, e-learning, authentic assessments, and classroom climate.
-Dr. Davis is a world traveler.

 Deborah Gilbert, Ed.D.